Wise latest to unveil plans to switch main listing from London to New York

 British fintech firm Wise has revealed plans to switch its primary listing from London to New York in yet another setback for the City.

-The money transfer firm said the move would “help us accelerate our mission and bring substantial strategic and capital market benefits to Wise and our owners”.
+The money transfer firm which listed in London in July 2021, said the move would “help us accelerate our mission and bring substantial strategic and capital market benefits to Wise and our owners”.

 It wants to drive greater awareness of the brand in the US, which it said was the “biggest market opportunity in the world for our products”.